-SNZ's Senior Leadership team is supported by the SNZ Chief Risk Office which provides guidance and advice on risk and compliance matters.
+SNZ's Senior Leadership team is supported by the SNZ Chief Risk Office which provides guidance and advice on risk, compliance, governance and regulatory matters.

-Suncorp Group Limited's internal audit is responsible for the independent review of risk management processes and internal control activities.
+Suncorp Group's internal audit function is responsible for providing independent, objective assurance to management and boards that risk practices and internal controls are functioning as intended.